nus-cs2030s/2021-s2/docs/11-overriding.md

 String s = "Circle c is " + c.toString();
 ```

-[^1]: Calling `toString` explicit is not wrong, but we usually omit the call to keep the code readable and succinct.
+[^1]: Calling `toString` explicitly is not wrong, but we usually omit the call to keep the code readable and succinct.

 Recall that in our `Circle` class (up to version 0.5) we do not have any `toString` method.
 The `toString` method that we invoked here is the `toString` method inherited from its parent `Object`.